 Media Contact: Marti Kane, Centennial Campus Center for Wildlife Education

-The program is part of an open-to-the-public series in partnership with faculty and students in the Fisheries, Wildlife, and Conservation Biology Program at NCSU and biologists, managers and educators with the N.C.
+The program is part of an open-to-the-public series of seminars, which are a partnership between faculty and students in the Fisheries, Wildlife, and Conservation Biology Program at NCSU and biologists, managers and educators with the N.C.
 Wildlife Resources Commission.

 The Centennial Campus Center for Wildlife Education is a free visitor and learning facility of the N.C.
 Wildlife Resources Commission.
 Located at 1751 Varsity Drive, Raleigh, on the Centennial Campus of N.C.
 State University, the center features interactive exhibits highlighting Piedmont wildlife species and habitats.
 A limited number of free visitor parking spaces are available at the Center, and a $2 daily pass for nearby campus parking is available at the Centennial Campus visitor booth on Varsity Drive.

-For more information on the Fisheries and Wildlife Seminar series at the Centennial Campus Center for Wildlife Education, call (919) 707-0203 or click here..
+For more information on the Fisheries and Wildlife Seminar series at the Centennial Campus Center for Wildlife Education, call (919) 707-0203 or go to click here.